InnerSourceCommons/InnerSourceLearningPath/product-owner/03-major-benefits-are-built-into-the-innersource-process-article.md

 You can also cross-team coordinate more effectively when you know what the other teams are working on and what they're prioritizing currently.
 Open planning allows for more effective negotiations between teams.

-One of the things we work a lot on in InnerSource is open documentation.
+One of the things we work a lot on in InnerSource is _open documentation_.
 This includes the planning process, the standards, things of that nature.
-A key element of this is the findability and the fact that there's a certain amount of centralization so that everybody knows where to go to find the documentation to figure out how to collaborate with you better.
+A key element of this is the findability and the fact that there's a certain amount of centralization, so that everybody knows where to go to find the documentation to figure out how to collaborate with you better.

-It has a lot of benefits in regards to that.
+It has a lot of benefits in regards to your success.
-Some of that is the open planning and the open standards so that you can collaborate better.
+Some of that is the open planning and the open standards, so that you can collaborate better.
-But there's also the credit aspect where upper management can also see the different paths that you're going through and what you are doing in regards to these projects moving forward and the previous history.
+But there's also the credit aspect where upper management can see the different paths you're going through, and what you are doing in regards to these projects moving forward and the previous history.

 While at first it may seem a bit time intensive, collaborating becomes way more effective when you have open processes, open standards, and open documents.
 These documents need to be openly published in a standardized place.
-This enables them to be findable.
+This enables them to be discoverable.
 They can be enforced via a standard or a good search engine as well.

-The benefits are you and your team get more credit about work being done.
+The benefits are - you and your team get more credit about the work being done.
 You also have an obvious history.
 The reason priorities are changed are obvious.
-This helps a lot with the credit issue that we talked about earlier in regards to stressors for middle management.
+This helps a lot with the credit issue that we talked about earlier in regards to the stressors for middle management.

 It also increases the velocity on your collaborations.
 You can easily research teams you're interested in collaborating with, and you can kind of see how they do things.
-The biggest bear of them all-- it reduces tribal knowledge and helps to break down the silos.
+The biggest bear of them all -- it reduces tribal knowledge and helps to break down the silos.
 If a team is difficult to collaborate with, it will become quickly obvious, both in the fact that the velocity will be much slower, and sometimes the documentation is either overly complex, restrictive, or negative.
 Sometimes they have good reasons, like a fragile legacy code base, but now upper management can more clearly see why refactorization might need to be prioritized in regards to the resources.